-1. Ov verview 3
+1. O Overview

 1.1 High-Level Objectives 3

 1.2 Industrial Sectors 4

 1.3 Main Research Trends 4

-2. St ate of the Integration in Europe 8
+2. S tate of the Integration in Europe 8

-2.1 Brief State of the Art 8
+2.1 Brief State of the Art

 2.2 Main Aims for Integration and Building Excellence through ArtistDesign 9

 2.3 Other Research Teams 9

 2.4 Interaction of the Cluster with Other Communities 11

-3. Ov verall Assessment and Vision for the Cluster 13
+3. O overall Assessment and Vision for the Cluster

+3.1 Final Overall Assesment

-3.1 Assessment for Year 2 13
+3.2 Assessment for Year 4

-3.2 Overall Assesment since the start of the ArtistDesign NoE 14

-3.: 2.1 List of Joint Publications 15

-3.3 Indicators for Integration 19
+3.3 Indicators for Integration

-3.4 Long-Term Vision 20

-•.
-4.1 Tool: Analysis and optimisation framework for fault tolerant distributed embed stems

-3.4 4.2 Tool: IMEC MPA + MH MPSoC mapping framework 22

-3.4 4.3 Tool: MoVES - Modelling and Verification of Embedded Systems 23

-3.4 4.4 Tool: MPA (Modular Performance Analysis) 24

-3.4 4.5 Tool: DOL (Distributed Operation Layer) 25
+3.4 Future Directions 27

-4. Cl uster Participants 27
+4. C luster Participants

-4.1 Core Partners 27
+4.1 Core Partners

-4.2 Affiliated Industrial Partners 35
+4.2 Affiliated Industrial Partners

-4.3 Affiliated Academic Partners 36
+4.3 Affiliated Academic Partners

-4.4 Affiliated International Partners 39
+4.4 Affiliated International Partners

-5. Int ternal Reviewers for this Deliverable 40
+5. In nternal Reviewers for this Deliverable 41